DanielMoralesBeita/msuia-propertycondition-wrapper/README.md

 `PropertyCondition`'s constructor takes an `AutomationProperty` and the value being tested against when searching as just an `object` type.
 At runtime an exception will be thrown if the type of the value being tested is not the expected type.

 This wrapper helps alleviate that pain by creating stronger typing around the value under test.

 Here's an example:

 `PropertyCondition myCondition = ConditionFactory.AutomationId.WithValue("myAutomationId");`

-OR
+and another:

 `PropertyCondition myCondition = ConditionFactory.ControlType.WithValue(ControlType.Button);`